Sameep-Dhakal/myproject/README.md

 - Creating domain-specific summarization models often requires domain expertise and annotated data.
 - Generalization to other domains may be limited.
 - Maintenance and updates may be required to adapt to evolving domain-specific language.

-You can expand on each section by providing more details or examples as needed in your README.md file.
-This structure allows you to describe different summarization types and their respective pros and cons in a clear and organized manner.